reg1z/docs/My Notes/NCAE 2025 Preparation 🛡️/Linux Maneuvers.md

 	- backups
 - DNS

-Pair together those with complementary experiences.
+Pair those with complementary experiences together.
 Those who know some of the above with those that know less.

 ## What Regis is focusing on: